paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 **(b) Application** To participate, as a rural business investment company, in the program established under this subchapter, a company meeting the eligibility requirements of subsection (a) shall submit an application to the Secretary that includes—

-(1) a business plan describing how the company intends to make successful developmental venture capital investments in identified rural areas;
+(1) a business plan describing how the company intends to make successful developmental capital investments in identified rural areas;

 (2) information regarding the community development finance or relevant venture capital qualifications and general reputation of the management of the company;